 Cassilly, a Republican, blames the school system budget deficit on a top-heavy administration and using one-time federal COVID relief funds on more than 100 new positions.

-Students walk by the cafeteria at Aberdeen High School while Harford County Schools Superintendent Dr. Sean Bulson delivers a presentation on the budget shorfall facing the school system on November 20th, 2024 in Aberdeen, MD.
+Students walk by the cafeteria at Aberdeen High School while Harford County Schools Superintendent Dr. Sean Bulson delivers a presentation on the budget shortfall facing the school system on November 20, 2024, in Aberdeen, Md.

 Students walk by the cafeteria at Aberdeen High School while Superintendent Sean Bulson delivers a presentation on the budget shorfall.
 (Eric Thompson for The Baltimore Banner)